 OK, so you've completely ignored everything I've just said, and you're going to use name-value pairs anyway.
+Alternatively, you're using a content management system, and are stuck with them.
 I'll give you the benefit of the doubt, and assume that now you know how bad they are, you're going to change your database design, but for the moment you need an interim solution to aleviate your slow performance.
 Here I look at some techniques for improving the performance of name-value pair operations.

 From here on in, the examples are given for Sybase Adaptive Server Enterprise (ASE), but it should be possible to replicate the techniques on other database management systems.

 If you are creating new virtual objects or adding attributes to an existing object, instead of inserting attributes separately like this:

 INSERT INTO Attribute ( ObjectId, Name, Value ) VALUES ( 36748, "Attribute1", "Value1" ) INSERT INTO Attribute ( ObjectId, Name, Value ) VALUES ( 36748, "Attribute2", "Value2" ) INSERT INTO Attribute ( ObjectId, Name, Value ) VALUES ( 36748, "Attribute3", "Value3" ) INSERT INTO Attribute ( ObjectId, Name, Value ) VALUES ( 36748, "Attribute4", "Value4" ) INSERT INTO Attribute ( ObjectId, Name, Value ) VALUES ( 36748, "Attribute5", "Value5" )